pichillilorenzo/JavaScriptEnhancements/README.md

 - Linux (64-bit)
 - Mac OS X
 - Windows (64-bit): released without the use of [TerminalView](https://github.com/Wramberg/TerminalView) plugin.
 For each feature (like also creating a project) will be used the `cmd.exe` shell (so during the creation of a project **don't close it** until it finishes!).
 Unfortunately the TerminalView plugin supports only **Linux-based OS** 😞 .
-Has someone any advice or idea about that?
-Is there something similar to the TerminalView plugin for Windows??
-Thanks!
+See [this](https://github.com/Wramberg/TerminalView/issues/3#issuecomment-390434623) workaround using WSL (Windows Subsystem for Linux).

 ## Dependencies